mendix/widgets-resources/packages-web/star-rating/README.md

 # Star rating
-This widget lets users rate an object with stars from 1 to 5.
+This widget lets users rate an object with stars or custom icons.

 ## Features
 * Rate an object with stars